DravenMainBTW/VSC-Snippets/README.md

 # VSC Snippets
-Useful code snippets that I frequently use in VSC with added batch install script for windows devices.
+Useful web development code snippets that I frequently use in Visual Studio Code split into separate files for front and back end with added batch install script for windows devices.

 # Download
 ```